Menu

 Safeguarding

-(physical, emotional and sexual) and are free from incidences of bullying.
+This ensures our children are safe from neglect and abuse (physical, emotional and sexual) and are free from incidences of bullying.

-What Ofsted said about Safeguarding at Repton Primary in March 2019:
+What Ofsted said about Safeguarding at Repton Primary in January 2025:

 We are committed to giving our children the skills to keep safe at home and school and often invite in visitors to support this.
 We want our children to have the skills to challenge gender stereotypes and to recognise that domestic violence is never acceptable.

 The teaching of e-safety skills is an essential element of our curriculum and we give children the skills to keep safe on line and to be able to deal with any incidences of cyber bullying.
+School has a robust system in place to ensure there is the most up to date filtering and monitoring in place to prevent harmful websites being accessed or accessing our school.

 If you have any concerns about the safety of your child or any other young person, please contact the following: